sonus21/rqueue/docs/configuration/retry-and-backoff.md

 When a message handler fails, the message can be retried immediately, delayed for a future retry, moved to a dead letter queue, or dropped.

+### Global Retry Limit

+Set `rqueue.retry.max=N` to limit listeners that do not configure `numRetries` and would otherwise retry forever.
+The default is `-1`, which leaves the retry-forever default unchanged.
+Explicit `@RqueueListener(numRetries = "...")` values and the dead-letter queue default retry count continue to take precedence.

+For the NATS backend, this retry count is translated to JetStream `maxDeliver` as `N + 1`, because JetStream counts the initial delivery plus retries.
+For example, `rqueue.retry.max=3` creates consumers with at most four total deliveries.

 ### Immediate Retries
 To retry a message immediately within the same polling cycle, set `rqueue.retry.per.poll` to a positive integer (e.g., `2`).
 This will cause the